JuliaLang/julia/doc/devdocs/types.rst

    (gdb) call jl_(b)
    Tuple{Array{Int64, 2}, Int8}

-Let's watch how this bound :obj`TypeVar` gets handled.
+Let's watch how this bound :obj:`TypeVar` gets handled.
 To follow this, you'll need to examine the variables ``penv`` and ``eqc``, which are defined as: